Flicko75/taskman/README.md

 3. Unassign Task
    - Task must currently have a user assigned.
    - No team validation required.
+4. Task Update
+   - Task must be present before updating.
+7. Task Deletion
+   - Only ADMIN or MANAGER can delete tasks.
+8. Task Fetching
+   - Users can only view:
+     - tasks assigned to them OR
+     - tasks within their team (depending on role)

 ### Comment Rules
 1. Comment Creation